You must pass the knowledge test if you want to apply for a new private hire, hackney carriage or dual drivers licence.

 Please be aware, you will be asked to show the invigilator the room where you will be completing your test and also show the desk area to ensure you do not have notes, phones and so on.

-You can take each test a maximum of three times.
+You can take the test a maximum of three times.
 We will reject your application if you do not pass on the third attempt.
-You must then wait six months from the date of your third attempt before registering to retake the tests.
+You must then wait six months from the date of your third attempt before registering to retake the test.

-If you do not complete all elements of the safeguarding and knowledge test within 12 months of applying for a licence, we will remove your details from our system.
+If you do not complete the knowledge test within 12 months of applying for a licence, we will remove your details from our system.
 We will do this even if you have not attempted the tests three times.

 Knowledge test

 The test consists of 100 questions.
-The test is divided into six sections:
+The test is divided into eight sections:

 You must attempt every section, and you must score 80% in each to pass.